COVID: EU regulator weighs benefits of booster jabs | DW | 06.09.2021

 On Friday, vaccine maker Moderna had applied to the EMA to approve a third dose of its shot, a move Pfizer has already made.

-The EMA is conducting a separate study using a third shot of both the BioNTech-Pfizer and Moderna vaccines to see if it increases antibody counts amongst the immuno-compromised and very elderly.
+The EMA is conducting a separate study using a third shot of both the BioNTech-Pfizer and Moderna vaccines to see if it increases antibody counts among the immunocompromised and very elderly.

-Announcing the study, the EMA stressed that the national health agencies of each individual EU member country may decide on its own to recommend a third dose.
+Announcing the study, the EMA stressed that national health agencies of each individual EU member country may decide on their own to recommend a third dose.

-There has been some back and forth amongst experts about whether, and if so, when, a booster is necessary.
+There has been some back-and-forth among experts about whether, and if so, when, a booster shot is necessary.

 Some studies have shown antibody numbers decreasing over time and thus offering less protection, while other analysts have questioned whether pharmaceutical companies are trying to push their profits by convincing governments to buy third doses.